What is a Relationship Intensives

 How do I decide if this is right for us?

-For both intensive and marathon sessions the key criteria is both parties being willing and engaged.
+For both intensive sessions the key criteria is both parties being willing and engaged.
 Long sessions where one party is uncommitted or undecided is typically counterproductive.

 Intensives and Marathon sessions are not suitable where there is active addiction; an ongoing affair; serious mental health issues or domestic violence.